Geri-Borbas/iOS.Labs.physicsBody/README.md

 ```

 So for the solution, I created a standalone **class `SKPhysicsBodyContainment` that holds all the
 implementation** that needs to be swizzled around.
-Then upon the load of this class, I distribute the
+Then upon the `+(void)load` of this class, I distribute
-implementations to the parties discussed above.
+the implementations to the parties discussed above.

 `EPPZSwizzler`